Binozo/GoStableDiffusion/README.md

 ### Compilation

 You have to compile the shared `stable-diffusion.cpp` library first.
-You can do this in two ways:
+You can do this in three ways:

+- Using the prebuilt library from the official [Releases](https://github.com/leejet/stable-diffusion.cpp/releases/tag/master-30b3ac8)
 - Compile it yourself using the [official manual](https://github.com/leejet/stable-diffusion.cpp?tab=readme-ov-file#build)
 - Let this project compile it yourself